apache/tooling-trusted-release/docs/conventions.md

 ```

 This makes it easier to find all the functions related to a specific task, and means that they sort together.

+### Keep cyclomatic complexity below 10

+We limit function complexity to a score of 10.
+If the linter complains, your function is doing too much.

+Cyclomatic complexity counts the number of independent paths through code: more if/else branches, loops, and exception handlers means higher complexity.
+Complex code is harder to test, maintain, and understand.
+The easiest way to fix high complexity is usually to refactor a chunk of related logic into a separate helper function.